wp-plugins/wp-to-twitter/readme.txt

 * 4.2 added compat function for mb_substr; drop mine when I drop support for 4.1
 * WP to Twitter timing bug with images?

+= 3.1.7 =

+* Bug fix: mismatched argument count in replacements caused & to be replaced with null
+* Bug fix: PHP notice on Advanced Settings screen
+* Bug fix: append/prepend fields accidentally eliminated from Tweet output in truncation rewrite

 = 3.1.6 =

 * Rewrite: Rewrite Tweet truncation code.
 * Bug fix: Make charcount aware of #longurl#
 * Open up possibility of reposting more than 3 times in WP Tweets PRO through filters.
 * Bug fix: issue with character counting on Scheduled Tweets screen.
+* Add textdomain to plug-in header

 = 3.1.5 =